SwiftKickMobile/SwiftMessages/README.md

 **The easiest way to customize `MessageView` is to drag-and-drop one of the pre-defined nib files into your project and make changes.** SwiftMessages always searches the main bundle for nib files first, so it is not necessary to rename the file or make a different API call.
 However, there are some OS-specific considerations to be aware of:

-* **iOS 9+** When using one of the `UIStackView` layouts, MessageView.nib or CardView.nib, as a starting point, you can simply delete elements from the nib file or hide them — no need to adjust the Auto Layout constraints.
+* **iOS 9+** When using one of the `UIStackView` layouts, MessageView.nib, CardView.nib or TabView.nib, as a starting point, you can simply delete elements from the nib file or hide them — no need to adjust the Auto Layout constraints.
 * **iOS 8** When using MessageViewIOS8.nib, you'll delete the unwanted elements and fix up the Auto Layout constraints.
 Or just create your own nib from scratch, which is much like creating a custom `UITableViewCell` or `UICollectionViewCell` — set the base view's class to `MessageView` or whatever subclass or view class you're using and wire up the outlets.

 To facilitate the use of nib-based layouts, `MessageView` provides some type-safe convenience methods for loading the pre-defined nibs: